seiyaku

 Prayer candles

-Such a request may just be a figure of speech, and not intended to imply that merely lighting a candle will have the slightest difference on the fate of somebody's soul, any more than dropping coins into a collection box in front of a statue of the Virgin Mary.
-Such a belief is superstition, and belongs to the same class as tossing coins into a wishing well for luck, which stems from the Pagan symbolic sacrifice to water deities.
+Such a request may just be a figure of speech, and not intended to imply that merely lighting a candle will change somebody's future, any more than dropping coins into a collection box in front of a statue of the Virgin Mary.
+Such a belief is superstition, and belongs to the same class as tossing coins into a wishing well for luck, which stems from ancient Pagan offerings to water deities.

 A Latin word pertaining to a vow and conforming to one's wishes, is votivus.
-Therefore when a lighted candle is used as something bright, warm and tangible to focus on in the act of prayer, it is called a Votive Candle.
+Therefore, when a lit candle is used as something bright, warm and tangible to focus on in the act of prayer, it is called a votive candle.
 This is the real reason for lighting a candle.
 Not superstition, but as a meditative aid.

 candle cross arrangement